georgtree/rbc-tk9/docs/stripchart.md

 Markers are simple drawing procedures used to annotate or highlight areas of the strip chart.
 Markers have various
 types: text strings, bitmaps, images, connected lines, windows, or polygons.
 They can be associated with a particular element, so that when the element is hidden or un-hidden, so is the marker.
 By default, markers are the last items drawn, so that data elements will appear in behind them.
-You can change this by configuring the **−under** option.
+You can change this by configuring the **-under** option.

 Markers, in contrast to elements, don't affect the scaling of the coordinate axes.
 They can also have *elastic* coordinates (specified by `-Inf` and `Inf` respectively) that translate into the minimum or maximum limit of the